-We work with your employer to offer you the BESTflex plan.
+We work with your employer to offer you the flexible compensation plan.
 We are not your insurance carrier.
-We manage your employer's BESTflex Plan and process your claims associated with the eligible expenses you incur.
+We manage your employer's flexible compensation plan and process your claims associated with the eligible expenses you incur.
 Our website offers secure access to your account information with My Account Assistant.